 Coaching risk assessment.

 We have produced a Coaching Risk Assessment Template to support clubs with their return to play.
 As the government’s phased return of sport roadmap progresses, further risk assessments and guidance will be made available.
 Click below to read the risk assessment and access the roadmap for a return to community rugby that was published last week.

 RFU - CORONOVIRUS HELP PAGE

-Please be aware that RFU staff (RDO's and CRC's) have been furloughed at this time until the end of July 2020.
+Please be aware that RFU staff (RDO's and CRC's) have been furloughed at this time, a return date is not yet known.
 The Social media accounts that they run may not be monitored.